 How to build a resume that’s less biography, more bullseye

 For each job application, review the job description and identify the 3-4 most critical requirements.
-Then pull achievements from your library that directly demonstrate those capabilities.
+Then pull from your Achievement Library that directly demonstrate those capabilities.
 This targeted approach is far more effective than generic resumes that try to cover everything.

 Create different versions targeting different types of roles.
 Your Achievement Library makes this efficient — you’re not rewriting everything, just selecting different achievements that align with each target position.